aparanji49/MusicalInstrumentStore/README.md

 - View cart summary and total cost
 - Checkout securely with Stripe

+### AI-Powered Suggestions
+- OpenAI API powered chatbot to ask anything about instruments, learning music, or studio gear.
+- AI Bundle Generator where you describe what you need, and MuseBot will build a personalized kit.

 ### Authentication
 - Google OAuth 2.0 login (Passport)
 - Cookie-based sessions
 - Protected routes on the backend

-### AI-Powered Suggestions
-- OpenAI API generates simple product suggestions
-- Based on instrument category & price context

 ### Architecture
 - Fully typed **TypeScript** (frontend & backend)